 - Spoon half of chocolate filling into the prepared crust.
 Spoon 3/4 cup of the peanut butter in dollops over the chocolate filling, then spread almost to the edges of the pan.
 Pour the remaining half of chocolate filling over the peanut butter, spreading it to the edges of the pan.
 Dollop 1 teaspoonfuls of remaining peanut butter randomly onto the chocolate filling.
 Run a table knife through the peanut butter but not through to the middle peanut butter layer.

-- Pour 1 cup of water in the Instant Pot Duo Plus 6- quart and place the trivet on the bottom of the pot.
+- Pour 1 cup of water in the 6-quart Instant Pot and place the trivet on the bottom of the pot.

 - Place the covered cheesecake on the trivet (and sling if using) in the insert pot.

-- 13. The screen will show "OFF".
-Set a timer for 15 minutes.
-Do nothing and it will naturally Release (NR) and the pressure valve will drop.
-Mine took about 15 minutes for the pin to drop.
+- The pressure will naturally release in about 15 minutes after pressure cooking.
+The lid will open easily when all pressure is released.
 Remove the lid and let it cool a few minutes and give it time for the steam to evaporate.

-- Remove pan carefully, using your homemade sling or trivet handles using pot holders.
-Place it on your stop top, wire rack, or heat proof trivet.
+- Remove pan carefully, using the trivet handles (or sling if using) and pot holders.
+Place it on a wire rack.
 Let stand 5 minutes for foil to cool down.
 Remove foil carefully.
 I tore it from the bottom up the sides in a couple of pieces.
-Let cool completely on a wire rack 1 to 1 1/2 hours or until completely cooled.
-Cover with foil and refrigerate at least 6 hours before serving.
-If any droplets of water drip on the top of the cheesecake, gently lay a paper towel on it and it will immediately soak it up.
+Let cool completely on a wire rack 1 1/2 hours or until room temperature.